How to Add Social Media Icons to an Email Signature

 A safe and effective method is using the Unsharp Mask:

 Your job isn't done yet!
 How you export your resized image is just as important as the resize itself.
 Using the wrong settings can ruin all your hard work by introducing compression artifacts or shifting colors.
+To ensure your images look their best, refer to our guide on how to post high-quality pictures on Instagram.

 The "Export As" function is the modern, preferred way to save for the web.